jetstreamapp/soql-parser-js/README.md

 The following utility functions are available:

 1. `getComposedField(input: string | ComposeFieldInput)`
    1. Convenience method to construct fields in the correct data format.
 See example usage in the Compose example.
-1. `isSubquery(query: Query | Subquery)`
+2. `isSubquery(query: Query | Subquery)`
    1. Returns true if the data passed in is a subquery
-1. `getFlattenedFields(query: Query)`
+3. `getFlattenedFields(query: Query)`
+   1. Flatten a Salesforce record based on the parsed SOQL Query. this is useful if you have relationships in your query and want to show the results in a table, using `.` dot notation for the relationship fields.
-1. This provides a list of fields that are stringified and flattened in order to access data from a returned API call from Salesforce.
-Refer to `tests/publicUtils.spec.ts` for usage examples.
+   2. Refer to `tests/publicUtils.spec.ts` for usage examples.

 ## Data Models

+These are all available for import in your typescript projects

 ### Query

-These are all available for import in your typescript projects

 ```typescript
 export type LogicalOperator = 'AND' | 'OR';